TAJD/personalBlog/_posts/2020-05-05-matrix-methods-review.md

 ---
 layout: post
-title: Matrix Methods in Data Analysis review
+title: Matrix Methods in Data Analysis Review
 date: 2020-05-05 09:00
 description: A review of the MIT 18.065 Spring 2018 opencourseware course, instructed by Gilbert Strang.
 published: true